-Every certification, project, and skill highlighted on a candidate’s CV gives you a more complete picture of their logical, problem-solving mindset.
+Every certification, project, and skill highlighted on a candidate’s CV gives you a more complete picture of their logical, analytical mindset.

 In the fast-paced digital world, being one of the first is always important to stand out from the crowd.
-For programmers, this means they need to be up-to-date with the latest design and UI trends.
+For a freelance programmer, this means he needs to be up-to-date with the latest design and UI trends.
 After all, there is no point in catching up with the competition only to have your design or program be outdated in a couple of months.

 This is why testing for specific on-the-job skills is important to find the right candidate who will most effectively contribute to your company’s specific needs and goals.

-During the interview, ask candidates about their experience with the latest security models, and how they would ensure that those are embedded in every stage of the development process.
+During the interview, ask candidates or freelance programmer job about their experience with the latest security models, and how they would ensure that those are embedded in every stage of the development process.

-True programmers consider programming a job and a hobby.
-They like to play around with new technology and concepts, and are always trying to push their limits not because they need to, but because they like the challenge.
+True freelance programmer considers programming a job and a hobby.
+He likes to play around with new technology and concepts, and is always trying to push his limits not because he needs to, but because he likes the challenge.

-Programmers should be organized.
+Freelance programmers should be organized.
 The higher-level you become, the more you think in terms of structure and architecture.
 This means being able to visualize and understand how every piece of code fits together in the overall structure.
-This takes theoretical, abstract and critical thinking.
+This takes theoretical, abstract, and critical thinking.

-Being able to properly communicate with teammates and stakeholders is something that makes a great developer stand out.
+Being able to properly communicate with teammates and stakeholders is something that makes a great freelance programmer stand out.
 Also, falling under communication, good programmers make sure their code can be managed and maintained by others.

 This is where a multi-stage hiring process proves to be effective.
-More than the initial interviews, you will want to test a candidate for several aspects: from how they handle real-life technology problems, to making sure they are team players.
+More than the initial interviews, you will want to test a freelance programmer candidate for several aspects: from how he handles real-life technology problems, to making sure they are team players.

 By taking the extra time to ensure a candidate understands your business and the team culture, you may also be discovering someone who will stay with you for long-term projects, even become a long-time member.

-Moreover, it is also very important for the engineers to actually understand the business objectives and goals of your company, as well as the basics of marketing strategy.
-Lack of business understanding might result in a software being overengineered without accomplishing the expected business objectives due to misunderstanding of the priorities.
+Moreover, it is also very important for freelance programmers to actually understand the business objectives and goals of your company, as well as the basics of marketing strategy.
+Lack of business understanding might result in software being overengineered without accomplishing the expected business objectives due to misunderstanding of the priorities.